InclineDigital/www.incline.digital/index.md

 Our team builds beautiful, compelling experiences across web, mobile, and desktop:

 * Mobile-first [web apps](javascript/) built with React, Angular, etc.
-* Intuitive REST and WebSocket APIs
+* REST and WebSocket APIs that can scale to billions of actions
 * Fast, beautiful mobile-first websites
 * Performance enhancements to speed up existing sites